openedx-unsupported/devstack/README.rst

     make dev.up.lms

+Similarly, ``make dev.pull`` can take a long time, as it pulls all services' images, whether or not you need them.
+To instead only pull images required by your service and its dependencies, run ``make dev.pull.<service>``.

 Sometimes you may need to restart a particular application server.
 To do so, simply use the ``docker-compose restart`` command: